 WARNING: To reduce the risk of possible serious injury: Do not stow objects in seat back map pocket (if equipped) or hang objects off seat back if a child is in the front passenger seat.
-Do not place objects underneath the front passenger seat or between the seat and the center console (if equipped).
+Do not place large objects (unless storing rear seat headrests) underneath the front passenger seat. or between the seat and the center console (if equipped).